KuyaJasper/NoteTaker/README.md

 # Note Taker

 # Desctiption
-For this application, we created a javascript file that created a markdown file.
-This was accomplished by using node.js and inquirer.
+For this application, we created a database server using node packages.
+The packages dependencies are: "express, path, and uuid".
 # Table of Contents
   * [Installation](#Installation)
   * [Usage](#Usage)